What to see in County Kildare?

 Recently I visited the world famous, amazing Japanese Gardens at The Irish National Stud & Gardens located in Tully, County Kildare.
 The Gardens are now of international renown and are acclaimed as the finest Japanese Gardens in Europe.
 The Irish National Stud’s Japanese Gardens were created between 1906 and 1910.
 They were devised by Colonel William […]Read More

 Another great spot to go for brunch/lunch in County Kildare is a place called The Old Yard.
-It is a renovated 18th century farmyard located in the rural Irish countryside, at Garterfarm, just outside the town of Castledermot.
+It is a renovated 18th-century farmyard.
+And it is located in the rural Irish countryside, at Garterfarm, just outside the town of Castledermot.
 Castledermot in itself is a great spot for exploring.
-In the town you will find Castledermot Abbey […]Read More
+In the town you will find […]Read More

 I recently visited Burton House for the first time and was so impressed by The Green Barn Restaurant.
 Burtown’s Green Barn Restaurant is a contemporary and and chic restaurant set in the historic gardens of Burtown House, in the front parkland and overlooking the walled vegetable garden.
 The interior design of The Green Barn is […]Read More